 ERCOT will procure amounts of ECRS that vary by hour of the day and by month.
 ERCOT will determine the ECRS requirement as the sum of capacity needed to recover frequency following a large unit trip and capacity needed to cover for intra-hour net load forecast errors.

-The frequency recovery related capacity for ECRS is computed for each hour in every month as capacity needed following a supply-side trip to recover frequency; will be based on expected diurnal load, solar, and wind patterns; and will cover 70% of historic system inertia conditions for each hour for the month.
+The frequency recovery related capacity for ECRS is computed for each hour in every month as capacity needed following a supply-side trip to recover frequency; will be based on expected diurnal load, solar, and wind patterns; will cover 60% of historic system inertia conditions for each hour for the month and will include an adjustment to account for Regulation Up requirement in the hour.

 Intra-hour net load forecast is utilized in establishing Base Points for SCED dispatchable Resources.
 ERCOT has observed larger intra-hour net load forecast errors during times when there are sudden net load ramps.
 Through including intra-hour net load forecast errors in calculating ECRS quantities, uncertainty in forecasting intra-hour net load (and hence intra-hour net load ramps) will be accounted for.
-Specifically, the intra-hour net load forecast error related capacity for ECRS is computed using the 85th to 95th percentile of intra-hour net load uncertainty from the same hour and same month in the previous two years.
+Specifically, the intra-hour net load forecast error related capacity for ECRS is computed using the 85th to 95th percentile of intra-hour (10-minute ahead) net load uncertainty from the same hour and same month in the previous two years.
 Net load is defined as the ERCOT load minus the estimated un-curtailed total output from Intermittent Renewable Resource (IRR), which includes both Wind-powered Generation Resources (WGRs) and Photo-Voltaic Generation Resources (PVGR).
 The forecast of net load is computed by subtracting the Intra-Hour Wind Power Forecast (IHWPF) and Intra-Hour Photo Voltaic Power Forecast (IHPPF) from the Intra-Hour Load Forecast (IHLF).
-The IHWPF, IHPPF and IHLF used are the updated values as of thirty minutes prior to each Security Constrained Economic Dispatch (SCED) interval.
+The IHWPF, IHPPF and IHLF used are the updated values as of ten minutes prior to each Security Constrained Economic Dispatch (SCED) interval.
 The net load uncertainty is then defined as the difference between the average net load within the SCED interval and the forecasted net load.

 The risk of net load ramp is determined based on the change in net load over an hour divided by highest observed net load for the season.
 The fixed value of percentile ranging between 85th percentile and 95th percentile will be assigned to the net load forecast uncertainty calculated previously.
 Periods where the risk of net load ramp is highest will use 95th percentile and 85th percentile for periods with lowest risks.
+A value of at least 90th percentile will be assigned to the net load forecast uncertainty calculated during sunset hours.